At a glance

 She now works alongside approximately 30 other nurses at the practice.

-A fertility nurse is a registered nurse (RN) who specializes in reproductive health and assisting individuals or couples facing fertility challenges.
+A fertility nurse is a registered nurse (RN) who specializes in reproductive health, assisting individuals or couples facing fertility challenges.
 They may also be referred to as reproductive nurses or IVF nurses.
+They typically work in fertility clinics, hospitals, or OB/GYN offices.

 Some common responsibilities of a fertility nurse include: